artis3n/cloud-hackbox/README.md

 Builds a Kali Linux AMI with the following:

 - Updates all packages on the system
-- Installs and configures a number of frequently used packages
+- Installs and configures a number of frequently used packages (`kali-linux-default` plus some others)
   - See the [full list](kali/ansible/variables.yml).

 This AMI also pre-configures [UFW](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-firewall-with-ufw-on-ubuntu-18-04).